-- 8.23 In Bentley, CIL funding was allocated (2022) for the upper floor refurbishment and enlargement of Bentley Memorial Hall, which has now been completed.
-The Parish Council is still considering options to either refurbish or replace the existing Bentley Pavilion. - 8.24 The village of Froyle benefits from a relatively modern village hall, with parking, and a visual roadside presence.
+- 8.25 In Bentley, CIL funding was allocated (2022) for the upper floor refurbishment and enlargement of Bentley Memorial Hall, which has now been completed.
+The Parish Council is still considering options to either refurbish or replace the existing Bentley Pavilion. - 8.26 At Beech Village Hall, the main hall and kitchen/café area is in good condition, having been recently refurbished.
+However, the second part to the hall which has a separate entrance needs refurbishment.
+It is old and damp and not a very useable space.
+It is a smaller space than the main hall.
+The intention is to be able to use it to rent out to smaller groups for craft activities, counselling sessions, etc. - 8.27 The village of Froyle benefits from a relatively modern village hall, with parking, and a visual roadside presence.
 However, the low ceiling precludes most uses for sport and drama.
 There is an ambition to vault the hall.
-This would allow installation of theatrical lighting, small stage and a larger screen for film shows, and also to install an AV system. - 8.25 In Shalden, the village hall is used by a pre-school, and other community groups.
+This would allow installation of theatrical lighting, small stage and a larger screen for film shows, and also to install an AV system. - 8.28 In Ropley there are four facilities available for hire to the community; Ropley Parish Hall, The Coffee Room, Ropley Sports Pavilion and St Peters Church venue hire.
+The church having been entirely refurbished following fire is a venue for concerts and for hire (as well as retaining its use as a place of worship).
+With four facilities operating, it is considered that no further community space is needed that would be available for extensive community use, as there is capacity at present. - 8.29 In Shalden, the village hall is used by a pre-school, and other community groups.
 It was built in the late 1930s and is not very energy efficient.
 It is heated by electricity as there is no gas in the village.
 The windows are not double glazed.
 The building would greatly benefit from improved insulation.
 In addition, the acoustics of the building are problematic, making the noise levels uncomfortable inside the building when in use.
 This is difficult for older people using the building struggling to hear each other when many people are gathered, and also for the children when the pre-school is in use (see further in education section).
+A grant of £700 has provided the opportunity to install acoustic panels and this work has been done over summer 2024.